 - Accountability - Ability to accept responsibility and account

 for his/her actions.

-- Autonomy - Ability to work independently with minimal
+- Accuracy - Ability to perform work accurately and

 - Communication, Oral - Ability to communicate effectively with